-Where you aware that more than 50% of your home’s energy costs are for your heating and cooling?
-This is the reason why it’s critical to secure an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are needed for your heating and cooling?
+This is the reason why it’s so important to have an energy-efficient HVAC system.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save customers money and encourage sustainability.
+In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save consumers money and encourage sustainability.

-So what does all of this mean for your existing furnace in 2023?
-For the time being, very little, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces